-The aspen stand characteristics description within the proposed action represents a continuation of existing rules related to the Special Prescriptions created because of Timber Operations conducted under the Forest Practice Rules.
+The aspen stand characteristics description within the proposed action represent a continuation of existing rules related to the Special Prescriptions created as a result of

+Timber Operations conducted under the Forest Practice Rules.
 There is no economic impact associated with the proposed action.